 With Wowza Streaming Engine™ media server software version 4.2 and later and a Wowza Streaming Cloud™ with Ultra Low Latency subscription, you can use the Stream Targets feature in Wowza Streaming Engine to send a single stream to an ultra low latency target in Wowza Streaming Cloud.
 This allows you to use an existing Wowza Streaming Engine configuration to deliver an ultra low latency stream to viewers through Wowza Streaming Cloud.

 This article explains how to use the Wowza Streaming Engine Manager and the Wowza Streaming Cloud web manager to send a live stream from Wowza Streaming Engine to a Wowza Streaming Cloud ultra low latency stream target for delivery to viewers.
 It also points to information about configuring playback with Wowza Player for Ultra Low Latency and information on playback with a mobile app created with Wowza GoCoder SDK.

-Note: To do this workflow using the Wowza Streaming Engine REST API and the Wowza Streaming Cloud REST API intead of the Wowza Streaming Engine Manager and the Wowza Streaming Cloud web manager, see Send a stream from Wowza Streaming Engine to an ultra low latency stream target in Wowza Streaming Cloud using Wowza APIs.
+Note: To perform this workflow using the Wowza Streaming Engine REST API and the Wowza Streaming Cloud REST API intead of the Wowza Streaming Engine Manager and the Wowza Streaming Cloud web manager, see Send a stream from Wowza Streaming Engine to an ultra low latency stream target in Wowza Streaming Cloud using Wowza APIs.

 Create an ultra low latency stream target in Wowza Streaming Cloud

 If you don't have an ultra low latency stream target already created, start by creating one using the Wowza Streaming Cloud web manager.